 Cesky Terrier Halali

 By 1951 he had named the breed Cesky and formed the Czech Terrier Club.
 That year he exhibited them (not for competition) at the International Dog Show in Liberec, one of the largest cities in the former Czechoslovakia.
 Here he gained the approval of the general public.
 After several several more attempts and by careful selection, in 1956 he then produced a bitch called 'Halali', on the right.
 She is considered to be the 'pillar of the breed'.

 Cesky Postage Stamp 1965

 From her most of today's Cesky Terriers descend.
 In 1963 the FCI recognised the Cesky as an independent breed.
-Mr Horak's dream finally came true when the Cesky Terrier became recognized as the National dog of the former Czechoslovakia.
+Mr Horak's dream finally came true when the Cesky Terrier became recognised as the National dog of the former Czechoslovakia.
 In 1965, this stamp was issued in its honour.

 The Cesky Terrier Today

 Cesky (Light Coffee Brown)